xTahaq/tahas-mood-tracker/README.md

 29 OCTOBER UPDATE
 ----
 I started to work on this project again (because i need it)!
-Project will be re-written in HTML & JSON.
-See you in first demo!
+Rewriting the app in JS and HTML.
+Released first demo and it will keep coming, enjoy.

-Taha's Mood Tracker App (old)
+Taha's Mood Tracker App (OLD APP DESCRIPTION)
 ----

 Hello!
 This is a very simple project i'm working on: mood tracker app.